madox357/react-play/CREATE-PLAY.md

 # Create a Play
 This document helps you with the steps to `Create a play` in `react-play`.
 You will also find the details of how to submit a play for code review.
 ## 🖥️ Steps to Create a Play
 Welcome developers!
-We are as excited as you are to know that you are going to create a new play.
+We are as excited as you are, to know that you are going to create a new play.
 It is super easy to get started.

 > **Note:** The steps below assumes that you have forked and cloned the [react-play](https://github.com/reactplay/react-play) repository.
 Also, you have installed the dependencies using the `npm install` or `yarn install` command.
 If you are new to forking, please watch this [YouTube Guide](https://www.youtube.com/watch?v=h8suY-Osn8Q) to get started.